Nick Westbrook-Ikhine Player Prop Bets for NFL Week 18 | Tennessee vs. Houston 1/9/2022

 Season Stats

-- Westbrook-Ikhine has caught 34 passes on 52 targets for 398 yards and three touchdowns, averaging 24.9 yards per game.
+- Westbrook-Ikhine has 398 yards receiving on 34 catches (52 targets) with three touchdowns this season, averaging 24.9 yards per game.

+- So far this season, 10.3% of the 503 passes thrown by his team have gone Westbrook-Ikhine's way.

 - Westbrook-Ikhine (nine red zone targets) has been the recipient of 12.2% of his team's 74 red zone pass attempts.